-Engineering students who are new freshmen to Ohio State may be considered for competitive recruitment scholarships offered through the College of Engineering.
-Specific details and requirements are listed below for some of the more specialty awarded engineering and departmental scholarships:
+Engineering students who are new freshmen to Ohio State may be considered for competitive recruitment scholarships offered through the College of Engineering and specific departments.
+Details and requirements are listed below for some of the more specialty awarded engineering and departmental scholarships:

-For Inspiration and Recognition of Science and Technology (FIRST) Award – participants on any FIRST team are reviewed for this award.
-Recipients are chosen through a review of the information submitted on the OSU Special Eligibility Scholarship Application, academic merit and completed essay. (up to 20 awards at $1,000.
+For Inspiration and Recognition of Science and Technology (FIRST) Award – Participants on any FIRST team are reviewed for this award.
+Recipients are chosen through a review of the information submitted on the OSU Special Eligibility Scholarship Application, academic merit and completed essay. (up to 20 awards at $1,000).

-Honda -OSU Partnership Scholarship – Honda -OSU Math Medal recipients, top 10% of their high school class and ACT composite score of at least 26 or SAT score of 1180 and above; 20 awards at $3,000, renewable for a maximum of 8 semesters with a minimum CPHR of 3.20.
+Honda - Ohio State Partnership Scholarship – Honda - Ohio State STEM award recipients, top 10% of their high school class and ACT composite score of at least 26, or SAT score of 1180 and above; 20-30 awards at $3,000, renewable for a maximum of 8 semesters with a minimum CPHR of 3.20.
 Please note: New freshmen to Ohio State must be admitted as either a Pre-Engineer, Business or Arts and Sciences major for consideration.
 The OSU Special Eligibility Scholarship Application and FAFSA must be on file.

-Electrical and Computer Engineering – Students with excellent academics may apply.
+Electrical and Computer Engineering Department – Students with excellent academics are considered.
 The number of awards varies and each ranges from $300 - $2,000.
-Email Prof. Bradley Clymer or visit the Department of Electrical and Computer Engineering undergraduate Financial Aid & Scholarships webpage for more information.

 Food, Agricultural and Biological Engineering Department – Multiple awards ranging from $300-$4,800 ($1,200 per year, renewable for maximum of 8 semesters for top performers) are available.
 Three have specific requirements: